AnithaChandrakesan/AngularJS/README.md

 	* 	 Implemeted the streaming API, a ChartDataModel for bar graph using javascript to create Factory, provider and consumer for each callbacks.

+	*	A flexible force-directed graph layout implementation using Angular and  Javascript to store nodes and multiple values to it.